TDX: ITS Change Management Procedures

 Approvals: Lead or above and Change Management Council consent.

 Common Change – A change that is neither an emergency nor routine and has some level of risk.
-Most normal changes classify as a common change.
+Most normal changes are classified as common changes.
 For example, adding application fixes, database maintenance, and system upgrades are considered common changes.

 Change Management Council consent.